Here’s a boatload of wisdom pulled from a then eleven-year-old. I wrote this then and find it applies today as much as it did then. Maybe more.

 Here’s one I had a good laugh over.
 As an explanation, I bought a pack of TableTopic cards for the family as a Christmas present.
 I thought it would be a way to get us talking about things other than who pushed who in the lunch line.
 I’ve also noticed that my wife and I make sure we sit with the kids at dinner so we can talk about a card.
 We pull a card each night at dinner, and it’s open talk time.
-Everyone gets a turn to answer, and any question is fair game.
+Everyone gets a turn to answer, and any question or answer is fair.
+For those who no longer understand the idea, we call it Free Speech.
 We made some rules about laughing and fairness, and, truth be told, it’s been a great thing for the family.

 Since my wife is still recovering from surgery, I drove the girls to school today.
 Of all things, M asked me if I was voting for Trump.